 Q: What are EZScreen Stencils?

 A: EZScreen Stencil is a material for creating custom stencils without the tedious process of cutting your own.
-Instead, it uses black and white images on transparency, sunlight and tap water to develop.
-And because it's based on silkscreen with a light sensitive coating, you can create very intricate designs that are virtually impossible with traditional stencils.
-Plus, no expensive equipment or toxic chemicals are required.
-EZScreen Stencils are reusable.
-Clean with plain tap water, latex paint remover, paint thinner or oil based paint remover; let dry and reuse.
-Glass etching creams won't harm EZScreen Stencil.
-Etch glass with the same stencil over and over again.
-When etching glass, be sure to use a light coating of stencil adhesive spray, tape, or slightly dampen the stencil.
-EZScreen Stencil becomes tacky when damp and will adhere to glass or hard surfaces.
+Instead, it uses pure black images on transparency, sunlight and tap water to develop.
+And because it's based on traditional silkscreen printing with a light sensitive coating, you can create very intricate designs that are virtually impossible with cut out stencils.
+Plus, no expensive equipment, liquid emulsion or even emulsion sheets are required.
+EZScreen Stencils are reusable; clean with plain tap water, let dry and reuse.

 - Learn more about EZScreen Stencils